 The information below is provided for University administrators who work with international non-degree visiting students.
 Most of the links below will place you in the relevant section of this page, but we also encourage you to read the information that follows here it its entirety, particularly if you are new to this role.
-In case of questions, please contact Jen Nafziger.
+In case of questions, please contact the adviser for your department.

 - Considered to be in a full-time student status;